allenai/pybart/README.md

 ## Configuration

-Each of our api calls can get the following optional parameters:
+Each of our API calls can get the following optional parameters:
 | Name | Type | Default | Explanation |
 |------|------|-------------|----|
 | enhance_ud | boolean | True | Include Stanford's EnhancedUD conversions. |